ming060/PhoneSpider/README.md

 The simplest way come to my mind is to crawl all phone model name and their alias name, then use our own way to search.

-Then I chose Scrapy to crawl the website and store the specs in a json file.
+Then I chose [Scrapy](https://github.com/scrapy/scrapy) to crawl the website and store the specs in a json file.

 The next step is to implement the search function.
 The fisrt idea of course is to put those data into a database.
 But in that case, I still need a lot of work to build maybe a GUI or something to access those data.

 So I decided to use more easy way to handle this, just put them into a excel file.

+## What

+### TODO
 Even though I still want to put those data into database (maybe play mysql with python or put them online with firebase) and build a GUI (a website or app).

-## What